CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 Appflow uses an annual billing system, with costs reaching **$6,000 per year** [\[1\]](https://capgo.app/).
 This pricing has led many organizations to consider alternative solutions.

-> "We are currently giving a try to @Capgo since Appcenter stopped live updates support on hybrid apps and @AppFlow is way too expensive." [\[1\]](https://capgo.app/)
+> "We are currently giving a try to @CodePushGo since Appcenter stopped live updates support on hybrid apps and @AppFlow is way too expensive." [\[1\]](https://capgo.app/)

-Over a five-year period, plugin-based solutions like Capgo could save organizations approximately **$26,100** compared to Appflow [\[1\]](https://capgo.app/).
+Over a five-year period, plugin-based solutions like CodePushGo could save organizations approximately **$26,100** compared to Appflow [\[1\]](https://capgo.app/).
 This substantial difference, combined with Appflow's lack of flexibility and uncertain future, has made alternatives more appealing.

-> "Jumped over to @Capgo after @AppFlow hit us with a $5000 bill for the year to continue.
+> "Jumped over to @CodePushGo after @AppFlow hit us with a $5000 bill for the year to continue.
 Loving CapoGo so far.
-Thanks for @Capgo, it's a great product." [\[1\]](https://capgo.app/)
+Thanks for @CodePushGo, it's a great product." [\[1\]](https://capgo.app/)

 As development teams aim to optimize their budgets without compromising on deployment quality, these cost differences have become increasingly significant.